bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 As mentioned above, there are two key points for getting a Volume to be recycled.
 First, the Volume must no longer be marked **Append** (there are a number of directives to automatically make this change), and second since the last write on the Volume, one or more of the Retention periods must have expired so that there are no more catalog backup job records that reference that Volume.
 Once both those conditions are satisfied, the volume can be marked
 **Purged** and hence recycled.

-The full algorithm that Bareos uses when it needs a new Volume is: :index:`[TAG=New Volume Algorithm] <single: New Volume Algorithm>` :index:`[TAG=Algorithm->New Volume] <pair: Algorithm; New Volume>`
+The full algorithm that Bareos uses when it needs a new Volume is: :index:`[TAG=New Volume Algorithm] <single: New Volume Algorithm>` :index:`[TAG=Algorithm->New Volume] <single: Algorithm; New Volume>`

-The algorithm described below assumes that :strong:`Auto Prune` is enabled, that Recycling is turned on, and that you have defined appropriate Retention periods or used the defaults for all these items.
+The algorithm described below assumes that :strong:`Auto Prune`\  is enabled, that Recycling is turned on, and that you have defined appropriate Retention periods or used the defaults for all these items.

 #.
 If the request is for an Autochanger device, look only for Volumes in the Autochanger (i.e. with InChanger set and that have the correct Storage device).